Generic Name: estradiol (ES-tra-DYE-ol)

 - Grapefruit and grapefruit juice may increase the risk of Estrasorb emulsion's side effects.
 Talk to your doctor before including grapefruit or grapefruit juice in your diet while you are taking Estrasorb emulsion.

-- If you miss a dose of Estrasorb emulsion, use it as soon as possible.
+- If you miss a dose of Estrasorb emulsion, put it on as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
-Do not use 2 doses at once.
+Do not put on 2 doses at once.